sonatype-nexus-community/teamcity-nexusiq-plugin/README.md

 ## To install

-1. Run the build
+1. Run the build: `mvn package`
-2. copy into plugins folder of team city
+2. copy `target/teamcity-iq-plugin.zip` into plugins folder of TeamCity
-3. download nexusiq cli to the agent
+3. download [nexusiq cli JAR file](https://help.sonatype.com/iqserver/product-information/download-and-compatibility#DownloadandCompatibility-CLI) to the agent
-4. fill in form
+4. add 'Sonatype Scan' step in your pipeline and fill in the form
 5. run